digitalbricklayer/techteapotcom/src/content/posts/comparing-copilot-vs-google-gemini-pro-nagios/index.md

 ## Conclusion

 I suspect your view of these very capable tools will differ based upon how you are using the tool.

-If you are a beginner attempting to get things done rather than as a learning tool then you will appreciate how Copilot works.
+As a sysadmin wishing to learn how to use Ansible, I think you will find either of these tools to be a great aid in helping you learn.
+Both tools provide further reading at the end of there output.
 I doubt either tool is quite there guiding a complete beginner through how to use Ansible to install Nagios.
 But, if you've done some reasearch before then I think these tools will help you a lot in speeding up your existing learning.

+If you are a less experienced Ansible user wanting to get things done rather than as a learning tool then you will appreciate how Copilot works.

+As an experienced sysadmin these tools are going to help you a lot.
+I think both tools would be helpful to an experienced Ansible user shortening the time to get a *good enough* script which can then be tweaked and improved.
+Where generative AI tools will be invaluable is removing that horrible feeling of starting a project with a blank page.
+Both these tools provide a starting point that cuts out the blank slate and the struggle to get started.
+I think Copilot on this test provided a particularly good starting point upon which an experience Ansible sysadmin could then improve.